In wake of deadly attacks, Sri Lanka president vows stability before vote

 Sri Lanka authorities have previously said that they suspect the attackers had international links, although the precise nature of those connections is not known.

-Police have said they are also investigating the possible involvement of two previously little-known groups - National Thawheedh Jamaath and Jammiyathul Millathu Ibrahim.
+Police have said two previously little-known groups - National Thawheedh Jamaath and Jammiyathul Millathu Ibrahim - carried out the bombings.

 Sirisena said that intelligence services from eight countries, including the U.S. Federal Bureau of Investigation and Interpol, were helping Sri Lanka with the investigation.